 I know, I know, you don’t want more emails.
 But being on Cricut’s email list means you find out about sales, discounts, bundles, and Mystery Box drops as soon as they’re available.
 All of these special events on Cricut’s website result in major money saving, so it’s worth it to give them your email address.

 7. Off Brands Are Ok!

-If you’re rolling down the aisle of Hobby Lobby and the Cricut Vinyl is full price but the Paper Source brand is 50% off, girlfriend, get the off brand!
-Store brands from Hobby Lobby, Michael’s, and JoAnns are almost as good as Cricut’s.
-And sometimes I have success with off brands from Walmart, too.
-I typically prefer Cricut’s brand, but if I can get a store brand for half the price and it’s not for a majorly high quality project, I’ll opt for the cheap-o.
+If you’re rolling down the aisle of Hobby Lobby and the Cricut Vinyl is full price but the Paper Source brand is 50% off, get the off brand!
+Store brands from Hobby Lobby, Michaels, and JoAnns are almost as good as Cricut’s, and sometimes I have success with off brands from Walmart, too.
+I typically prefer Cricut’s brand, but if I can get a store brand for half the price and it’s not for a majorly high-quality project, I’ll opt for the cheap-o.

 Want To Know My Exact Process For Building The Perfect Craft Space?

 Read every post I’ve ever written about craft room organization, and sign up for my free email list below so you never miss another hilarious story, insider tip, or course launch.